Take aCTION

 If you do this, and also want to become a member, please don’t forget to email and let us know that you are joining this way!

-And we’re on Instagram – and why not share your photos and experiences of these magic places too!
+Like us on Facebook.
+Please Share our posts!
+And share your photos and experiences of these magic places with us too!

 Get knowledgeable and talk to your friends, family, colleagues and acquaintances about these issues, and about the legacy of mining – is it one they are happy leaving?.